-A virtual panel convened by Salvation and Social Justice focused on enhancing the social justice provisions in the cannabis bill.
+A virtual panel convened by Salvation and Social Justice focused on enhancing the social justice provisions in the New Jersey weed legalization bill.

 The panel consisted of Rev. Charles Boyer of Salvation and Social Justice, R. Todd Edwards of the NAACP, ACLU NJ Policy Director Sarah Fajardo, NJ Policy Perspective President Brandon McKoy, and me representing the Latino Action Network.